i05nagai/memorandum/language/english_speaking.md

 * flesh
     * if you promise not to chew the flesh off our bones while we sleep, you can stay
 * wind
+    * wind up
+        * become
+            * to come to be in a particular situation or condition, esp. a bad one
+            * If you aren’t careful lifting weights, you could wind up hurting yourself.
+        * to find yourself in an unexpected and usually unpleasant situation, especially as a result of what you do:
+            * If he keeps doing stuff like that he's going to wind up in prison!
+            * You don't want to wind up homeless, do you?
+    * wind-up
+        * something that is not true that you tell someone in order to make a jokea
+            * You can't be serious - is this a wind-up?
+        * A wind-up toy, watch, etc. has a key or part that you turn in order to make it operate
+            * a wind-up alarm clock
     * turn
         * wind/wound/wound
         * to turn or cauase sth to turn